OVERCOMING THE SAINTS

 The Scriptures teach that many of God’s people will be overcome in the last days.
 They will fall by deception—the result of maintaining their sin and self-will.

-And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 (Revelation 11:7)

 It is the writer’s point of view that there is coming a Divine intervention in the affairs of men and that this intervention will take place before the return of the Lord in the clouds of glory.